simlei/VAR2017Project/README.md

 How to actually do this is another topic, but having a framework that *speaks a bit musical scale theory (visually)* and is able to record, annotate, and replay past sessions would be a fantastic place to start from.
 So, I am willing to really commit to the project, but after all that text I feel a little disclaimer is warranted:

 *DISCLAIMER: I am conscious that not everyone is in love with music theory or playing guitar as much as I may appear to be.
 And I think the above ideas are enough to fill multiple projects if done thoroughly.
-So we can't have it all and concentrate on a minimal requirement.*
+So, no, probably we wont implement all this, and yes, I too want to concentrate on a minimal stable proof-of-concept implementation first :)*

 What I'm looking for are people who are interested in the idea overall and are willing to put in some quality time on their isolated part of the project until that works as required, so we can split up the work efficiently and won't have much do-overs.
 As for the scope of the project, see [Scope](#scope-of-the-project) where I outline what I think the projects minimal requirements should be a. k. a. when it's okay to slow down.